milena-t/ReVis/README.md

     * after transcript start

 and one file that contains the number of transcripts used to calculate the foreground and background tables, to use for calculating the percentages when plotting

+You can specify how many bp up and downstream from a transcript border you want to check (default 500).
+This is not a fast program, so I have found that 10k bp is a nice compromise of seeing interesting dynamics and it not taking too long.
+The test plot with *B. siliquastri* took less than 10 mins for 10k bp, but more repeat rich genomes will take longer, as will longer foreground and background lists.
+When I run it with a different species that has a 1 Gb genome, 70% repeats and I set 10 kb up and downstream it takes almost two hours.

 You can pass these parameters
 * `bp` (how many bp up- and downstream of a transcript to compute and plot)